stripe/stripe-commercetools-checkout-app/README.md

 - `STRIPE_APPLE_PAY_WELL_KNOWN`: Domain association file from Stripe.
 We can find more information in this [link](https://stripe.com/files/apple-pay/apple-developer-merchantid-domain-association).
 - `MERCHANT_RETURN_URL`: Merchant return URL used on the [confirmPayment](https://docs.stripe.com/js/payment_intents/confirm_payment) return_url parameter.
 The Buy Now Pay Later payment methods will send the Stripe payment_intent in the URL; the Merchant will need to retrieve the payment intent and look for the metadata `ct_payment_id` to be added in the commercetools Checkout SDK `paymentReference`.
 - `STRIPE_SAVED_PAYMENT_METHODS_CONFIG`: Stripe allows you to configure the saved payment methods in the Payment Element, refer to [docs](https://docs.stripe.com/api/customer_sessions/object#customer_session_object-components-payment_element-features).
 This feature is disabled by default.
 To enable it, you need to add the expected customer session object.
 Default value is `{"payment_method_save":"disabled"}`
+- `STRIPE_COLLECT_SHIPPING_ADDRESS`: Stripe allows you to collect the shipping address in the Payment Element.
+If you want to collect the shipping address, you need to set this value to `never`.
+The default value is `auto`.
+More information can be found [here](https://docs.stripe.com/payments/payment-element/control-billing-details-collection).

 ## Development